OttoStruve/NYCastroML/README.md

   - _Familiarize yourself with the textbook (e-book available)_
   - _Familiarize yourself with the astroML website (astroML.org)_

+## February 26, 2014

+  -The goal for this meetup is to go over as much of material from NYCastroML as possible.
+They have sweet iPython notebooks pre-made!
+We'll probably get to chapters 1 and 2.
+Gully will get things started and contribute what he's learned from reading Ch 1-4.

 ## March 5, 2014

-  -The goal for this meetup is to go over as much of material from NYCastroML as possible.
-So far there is content from Ch1-4.
+  -We will continue to go over the NYCastroML iPython Notebooks.

 ## March 10, 2014 (SXSW edition)

   -It's spring break!
 Time to hack awesome things in Python!
+Anyone interested?